 General

-In 1991 the International Astronomical Union (IAU) established the International Celestial Reference System (ICRS) as the fundamental inertial coordinate system (reference [1]).
+In 1991 the International Astronomical Union (IAU) established the International Celestial Reference System (ICRS) as the fundamental inertial coordinate system.
+[2].
 The origin of the ICRS is defined as the solar system barycenter within a relativistic framework, and its axes are fixed with respect to distant extragalactic radio objects.
 The ICRS is a kinematical concept.
 The IAU has also defined dynamical reference systems that are based on general relativity; the Barycentric Celestial Reference System (BCRS) defined with the origin at the solar system barycenter, which can be considered to provide a way to prolong the coordinate lines of the ICRS from distant quasars to any point in the solar system, and the Geocentric Celestial Reference System (GCRS) which is a version of the local geocentric reference system for the Earth.
-Due to the Earth’s motion around the solar system barycenter, there are small relativistic precession and nutation terms.
+Due to the Earth’s motion around the solar system barycenter, there are small relativistic precession and nutation terms in the GCRS.

 International Celestial Reference Frame (ICRF)

-The practical realization of the ICRS is designated the International Celestial Reference Frame (ICRF), which is jointly maintained by the International Earth Rotation Service (IERS) and the IAU Working Group on Reference Frames (references [1] and [9]).
+The practical realization of the ICRS is designated the International Celestial Reference Frame (ICRF) [7, 9], which is jointly maintained by the International Earth Rotation Service (IERS) and the IAU Working Group on Reference Frames.
 The fundamental plane of the ICRF is closely aligned with the mean Earth equator at J2000, and the origin of right ascension is defined by an adopted right ascension of the quasar 3C273 to closely match the vernal equinox at J2000.
-The difference between the dynamical J2000 reference frame and the ICRF is at a level of 0.01 arc second (as), and determined with an accuracy of 0.003 as (reference [5]).
-The Hipparcos star catalogue is an optical realization of the ICRS (reference [11]).
+The difference between the dynamical J2000 reference frame and the ICRF is at a level of 0.01 arc second (as), and determined with an accuracy of 0.003 as (reference [2,7].
+The Hipparcos star catalogue is an optical realization of the ICRS [11].
 (EME2000 and ECI are other terms for J2000).

 International Terrestrial Reference System (ITRS)

-Complementary to the ICRS, the International Terrestrial Reference System (ITRS) provides the conceptual definition of an Earth-fixed reference system (reference [1]).
+Complementary to the ICRS, the International Terrestrial Reference System (ITRS) provides the conceptual definition of an Earth-fixed reference system [2].
 Its origin is located at the Earth’s center of mass (including oceans and atmosphere), and its unit of length is the SI meter.
 The orientation of the IERS Reference Pole (IRP) and IERS Meridian (IRM) are consistent with the previously adopted Bureau International de l’Heure (BIH) system at epoch 1984.0, as well as the former Conventional International Origin (CIO).
 The time evolution of the ITRS is such that it exhibits no net rotation with respect to the Earth’s crust.
 The International Terrestrial Reference Frame (ITRF) is a realization of the ITRS.
-New versions of the ITRF are published occasionally and exhibit global differences on the centimeter level.
+New versions of the ITRF are published occasionally and exhibit global differences on the centimeter level [3].

-True of Date (TOD) Coordinate System
+True of Date AND MEAN OF dATE Coordinate SystemS

 The True of Date (TOD) coordinate system is frequently used for astrodynamical applications.
 The mean equator and equinox of a given date define a Mean-of-Date (MOD) coordinate system, which includes the effects of precession but not the effects of nutation.
 A given date’s true equator and equinox, which can be obtained by applying nutation to the mean values, define a True Of Date (TOD) coordinate system.